 Sometimes referred to as ‘articles of agreement’, this is a mandatory legal document that forms the constitution of a company.
-The articles outlines the internal structure of a company, the rules it must adhere to, how it should be managed, and the rights and duties of directors and shareholders.
-‘Model Articles’ is the most common format used.
+The articles outline the internal structure of a company, the rules it must adhere to, how it should be managed, and the rights and duties of directors and shareholders.
+'Model Articles' are the most common.

 An independent review of a company’s annual accounts, carried out by an accountant or auditor.
 The purpose is to ensure the financial statements are true and fair, prepared in accordance with the Companies Act, and meet the required accounting standards.
 ‘Small’ companies may apply for audit exemption.